EL TARTER, ANDORRA

 The Grandvalira ski school in El Tarter provides group ski lessons for all levels, 3 hours per day for up to 5 days.
 Previously the Grandvalira ski school operated on a first coming first served basis with regard to morning lessons.
 You can now pre book and guarantee morning lessons (subject to availability).
 Once the morning lessons are full, afternoon slots will become available.

 You can collect your rental ski equipment from Nordic Esports, inside the Nordic hotel situated a stones throw away from the El Tarter gondola.
 Your rental equipment can be collected from 16:00 the day before, allowing quick and easy access to the slopes on your first day.

 It's always cheaper to choose a saver package if you need a lift pass, lessons and equipment rental.
-We have various combinations available that can save you up to 30% and are happy to guide you in what to book.
+We have various combinations available that can save you lots of money and are happy to guide you in what to book.

 El Tarter is a small village approximately 1.5km from Soldeu in the direction of Andorra la Vella and Spain and offers a much more laid back holiday experience than the bigger resorts.

 The village is traditionally Andorran in appearance and the locals are friendly and helpful.
 Although quite small many people return year after year due to the compact layout, easy access to the slopes and cosy feel to the village.
 There is a couple of local shops if you need to pick anything up and a regular ski bus links to the larger town of Soldeu where you will find more amenities.